header-banner-brazil-nuts-growing.jpg

 How Are Brazil Nuts Harvested?

 Brazil nut harvesting has a long history throughout the Amazon basin, with exports to Europe dating back to the mid-1600s.5 The majority of collection takes place along the tri-border regions of Acre, Brazil, Pando, Bolivia and Madre de Dios, Peru, where it is a crucial source of income for many local communities.
-Each year, thousands of collectors or castaneros make their journey to the forest, where they will spend the next few months collecting fruit.
+Each year, thousands of collectors or castaneros journey to the forest, where they will spend the next few months collecting fruit.

 An established tree can produce up to 300 fruits, meaning collectors can harvest some 6000 seeds per tree.
-The seeds are extracted from the fruit using machetes, then carried out of the forest and transported via boat along the main river circuits, arriving – often days later – at urban processing plants where they are hand shelled, packaged and internationally exported.6
+The seeds are extracted from the fruit using machetes, then carried out of the forest and transported via boat along the main river circuits, arriving – often days later – at urban processing plants where they are hand-shelled, packaged and internationally exported.6

 Related articles